13 serious security vulnerabilities in Microsoft software

 A study from Microsoft and Carnegie Mellon University (USA) shows that humans are gradually transferring their thinking ability to machines.

-Microsoft lays off staff in many departments
+Microsoft lays off many departments

 |

-Microsoft invests $3 billion in India
+Microsoft to invest $3 billion in India

 |